rycwilson/js-code-challenges/README.md

 Write a function that will convert a string into title case, given an optional list of exceptions (minor words).
 The list of minor words will be given as a string with each word separated by a space.
 Your function should ignore the case of the minor words string -- it should behave in the same way even if the case of the minor word string is changed.

 ## diamond.js (fundamentals)
+Usage:

+- node diamond.js n  // n is number of * in middle row

 Task:

 Print a diamond shape on the screen using asterisk ("*") characters.